Unitarity in $WW \to WW$ elastic scattering in topologically massive SU(2) gauge theory

 This demonstration of unitarity should not come as a great surprise.
-The action can be written~\cite{Lahiri:1996dm} in a form invariant under the Becchi-Rouet-Stora-Tyutin (BRST)-symmetry by using an auxiliary field in a Stueckelberg mechanism~\cite{Ruegg:2003ps} for the $B$-field, which shows that the theory is unitary.
-A detailed calculation shows that the auxiliary field does not contribute at tree-level to the process considered here.
-It can also be shown~\cite{Lahiri:1999uc} that perturbative corrections, contribute no new terms to the action, but only to a rescaling, or renormalization, of the couplings and masses.
+The action can be written in a form invariant under the Becchi-Rouet-Stora-Tyutin (BRST)-symmetry by using the auxiliary field in a Stueckelberg mechanism~\cite{Ruegg:2003ps} for the $B$-field, which shows that the theory is unitary~\cite{Lahiri:1996dm}.

-The problem of unitarity in $W^+_L W^-_L$ elastic scattering does not depend on how $SU(2)\times U(1)$ is broken.
-But the mass mechanism using the $B$ field forces the vector boson masses to be all the same.
-So the symmetry will have to be broken in order for the $W$ and the $Z$ to have different masses.
-We will show elsewhere that one way of accounting for the $W-Z$ mass difference in this model is by breaking the $SU(2)\times U(1)$ symmetry is broken via a soft term, and that the $W_L^+ W_L^-$ elastic scattering still remains finite as $P\to \infty$.
+It can also be shown~\cite{Lahiri:1999uc} that perturbative corrections contribute no new terms to the action, but only to a rescaling, or renormalization, of the couplings and masses.

-We conclude that the non-observation of the Higgs boson should not signal the breakdown of quantum field theory: we have shown the preservation of unitarity using ordinary perturbative quantum field theory, without anything exotic, such as extra dimensions or nonlocality, and also without using a Higgs boson.
+We conclude that the topological, or $B\wedge F$, mass generation mechanism for 4-dimension SU(2) gauge theory with the Lagrangian as given in Eq(8) does not violate tree level unitarity of scattering amplitude of longitudinal gauge bosons.